prasannavl/go-errors/README.md

 # goerror

 A super tiny package for error encapsulation in idiomatic Go.
+A better and lighter alternative to [`pkg/errors`](https://github.com/pkg/errors).
+(See below for comparison to `pkg/errors`)

 **Godoc:** https://godoc.org/github.com/prasannavl/goerror
 PS: `Read the source, Luke` - it's tiny.